- Campus Life

-SUNY NY-ALERT is an emergency alert system based on the NY-ALERT system established by the New York State Emergency Management Office (SEMO).
-SUNY campuses can use the SUNY NY-ALERT system to send emergency and safety information and protective action messages, to students, employees, and visitors to protect lives and well-being, protect assets and minimize campus disruption.
+SUNY NY Alert is an emergency alert system based on the NY Alert system established by the New York State Office of Emergency Management (NYSOEM).
+SUNY campuses can use the SUNY NY Alert system to send emergency and safety information and protective action messages, to students, employees, and visitors to protect lives and well-being, protect assets and minimize campus disruption.

 Q. Who is authorized to send emergency/safety information?

-The SUNY NY-ALERT system can be used only by authorized campus personnel to send emergency messages, including emergency protective actions, warnings and post-incident information related to life safety issues to the campus community.
-SUNY NY-ALERT will not be used by any party for any political, financial or personal gain, advertisement or advocacy.
-All parties that use NY-ALERT will adhere to the professional ethics standards promulgated by the State of New York.
+The SUNY NY Alert system can be used only by authorized campus personnel to send emergency messages, including emergency protective actions, warnings and post-incident information related to life safety issues to the campus community.
+SUNY NY Alert will not be used by any party for any political, financial or personal gain, advertisement or advocacy.
+All parties that use SUNY NY Alert will adhere to the professional ethics standards promulgated by the State of New York.

 Q. What type of emergency/safety information will be broadcast?